nickbrandt/GitLab/doc/user/project/web_ide/index.md

 - Interactive Terminals is in a beta phase and continues to be improved in upcoming releases.
 In the meantime, please note that the user is limited to having only one active terminal at a time.

 - LFS files can be rendered and displayed but they cannot be updated and committed using the Web IDE.
-If an LFS file is modified and pushed to the repository, the LFS pointer in the repository will be overwritten with the modified LFS file content.
+If an LFS file is modified and pushed to the repository, the LFS pointer in the repository is overwritten with the modified LFS file content.

 ### Troubleshooting